 In April 1789, a fortnight before the opening of the Estates General, a Paris wallpaper manufacturer named Jean-Baptiste Réveillon made some comments about economic conditions in the city.
 These remarks were misconstrued by the city’s workers, who believed he had called for wage cuts.
-Beginning on April 26th, small mobs of Parisians gathered at several points around the city to march and protest, about Réveillon’s comments specifically and high food prices generally.
-Driven by rumour and a conspiracy theory that wages were being intentionally held down, these demonstrations became fully fledged riots.
+Beginning on April 26th, small mobs of Parisians gathered at several points around the city to march and protest, both about Réveillon’s comments and high food prices.
+Driven by hunger, rumour and a conspiracy theory claiming that wages were being intentionally suppressed, these demonstrations became fully fledged riots.
 Mobs responded by marching on Réveillon’s home, then his factory, and attempted to destroy them.
 The Réveillon riots, as they became known, caused the deaths of around 25 people and a significant amount of property damage.
-Many historians consider these riots the first example of revolutionary violence in Paris.
+Many historians consider these riots the first example of mob violence in the French Revolution.